Principal focal length of an eye and power

 Using a simplified version of an eye, it is easy for us to work out the principal focal point of the eye.

 What is different about the eye is that as the object moves the retina cannot.
 The image must always appear clearly on the retina as the principal focal point changes.
 This is carried out by the eye changing the thickness of the lens (unlike a camera) according to whether there is a near or far object.

 The nearest a human eye can focus an object is 250mm from the front of the lens.
 The furthest is infinity.

 Let's find the principal focal length for a human eye at the near point (250mm away) and then do the same for a far point.

 We know the lens equation (see Mammoth Memory convex lens and concave lens)

 `f=` Principal focal length

-`d\o=` is object distance from centre of convex lens
+`d\o=` Object distance from centre of convex lens

-`d\i=` is image distance from centre of convex lens
+`d\i=` Image distance from centre of convex lens